Kathryn Anderson | email@example.com

 Lily is a doctoral student in Sociology at the University of Wisconsin-Madison.
 Her areas of interest include China studies, social theory, international development, and sociology of education.
 Lily completed fieldwork on Chinese higher education prior to graduate school.
 For her master’s thesis on the “Ant Tribe” college graduates, Lily lived with 36 women in a 3-bedroom rental on the edge of Shanghai’s Central Business District.
 For her dissertation fieldwork, Lily will return to Shanghai and study the social reproduction strategies of its upper-middle-class households.

 Johanna is a Ph.D.
 Candidate in Sociology and former New York City public school teacher.
-Her dissertation project examines schools as sites of work.
-It traces the lives of NYC middle school security guards, custodians, secretaries, counselors, paraprofessionals, teachers and principals as they make it through their workday in an era of increased standardized testing and accountability.
+Her research focuses on the ways race, class, and gender intersect in people’s lived experiences, and the role institutions play in creating, sustaining, and ameliorating inequalities.
+Johanna’s dissertation project examines schools as sites of work.
+Based on 16 months of fieldwork in two New York City Middle Schools, she traces the lives of NYC middle school security guards, custodians, secretaries, counselors, paraprofessionals, teachers and principals as they make it through their workday in an era of increased standardized testing and accountability.

 Nathan Shelton | email@example.com